 Chronic meningitis may last > 25 yr.
 Subacute and chronic meningitis may result from a wide variety of organisms and conditions.
 Rarely, chronic meningitis has a protracted benign course, then resolves spontaneously.

 M. tuberculosis are aerobic bacteria that replicate in host cells; thus, control of these bacteria depends largely on T cell-mediated immunity.
 These bacteria may infect the CNS during primary or reactivated infection.
 In developed countries, meningitis usually results from reactivated infection.
 Meningeal symptoms usually develop over days to a few weeks but may develop much more rapidly or gradually.
 Characteristically, M. tuberculosis causes a basilar meningitis that results in 3 complications:

 Diagnosis of tuberculous meningitis may be difficult.
 There may be no evidence of systemic tuberculosis.
 Inflammation of the basilar meninges, shown by contrast-enhanced CT or MRI, suggests the diagnosis.
-Characteristically, CSF findings include mixed pleocytosis with lymphocytic predominance, low glucose, and elevated protein (see CSF Findings in Meningitis).
+Characteristically, CSF findings include mixed pleocytosis with lymphocytic predominance, low glucose, and elevated protein (see Table 4: CSF Findings in Meningitis).
 Occasionally, the first CSF abnormality is extremely low glucose.